International selling: How to get started in 2020

 Find markets with favorable economic conditions

 Depending on the country or region you're targeting, it's possible that you can charge more for international shipping and still under cut that area's local equivalent products, if their economy isn't performing well at the time.

 It’s worth researching the exchange rates and prices of similar products in a few international markets to see if you can spot a great deal.

 How do you do that?

 If you're an American seller, you've probably never dealt with VAT before.
 VAT (Value-Added-Tax) is Europe's version of sales tax.
-According to Efficient Era, VAT is unlike sales tax (which is typically paid at the point of sale by the consumer in the U.S.) is:
+According to Efficient Era, VAT is unlike sales tax, which is typically paid at the point of sale by the consumer in the U.S. Here's a definition,

 "...collected at every stage of the supply chain — or every time “value is added” — hence the name.
 It’s collected piece by piece over each transaction until it’s ultimately paid in full by the end consumer.
 After that, each participant in the supply chain gets a VAT refund based on the difference between VAT paid and VAT collected.

 In a lot of ways, VAT and sales tax are very similar.
 For the same tax percentage, the amount of money that the government receives and the amount of tax the end consumer pays is the exact same.
 For example, a $50 item (not including tax) with either a 20% sales tax or 20% VAT will cost the consumer $60 in both cases, and the government will receive $10 in taxes either way."

 So what’s the real difference between sales tax and VAT?